Kasha-Katuwe Tent Rocks National Monument

 Reservations are required for every visitor and must be made online and only through Recreation.gov.
 BLM Ticket Reservations are non-transferable, and resale or auction of BLM Ticket Reservations are prohibited.
 Tickets are not sold on-site at the Monument.
 The call center does not have additional inventory.

-Interagency Pass holders can use their pass to waive the fee associated with the BLM Ticket Reservation for themselves and up to three additional guests.
-While making your reservation in Recreation.gov, add all members of your group into the “Interagency Pass” category to ensure fees are waived for you and your guests (up to four guests total, including the pass holder).
+Interagency Pass holders can use their pass to waive the reservation fee associated with the BLM Ticket Reservation for themselves and up to three additional guests.
+While making your reservation in Recreation.gov, add all members of your group into the “Interagency Pass” category to ensure reservation fees are waived for you and your guests (up to four guests total, including the pass holder).
+The administrative fee of $1.00 per ticket cannot be waived by the Interagency Pass.
 Upon checkout, you will enter your pass holder information and pass number.

 ** Valid entrance passes currently accepted are: Interagency Annual Pass, Interagency Senior Pass, Interagency Access Pass, Interagency Volunteer Pass, Interagency Military Pass, Interagency 4th Grade Pass, Golden Age, Golden Access.
 Valid ID that matches the pass is required at the entrance station.